Photo Credit:

 • High-level experimental plan (which analyses do you plan to run).

 By itself, it’s not a very long piece of text (maybe 2-10 pages) with lots of bullet points.
 Take enough time to think carefully about your design.
-Don’t rush this foundation, because if the problem statement & solution (including motivation) aren’t strong, you won’t be able to fix it in the experimentation phase.
-You’ll probably need more than a week.
-If you struggle coming up with a concrete problem or research question, you need to read more papers, do preliminary data exploration or very small-scale experiments, or talk to your supervisors.
+Don’t rush this foundation, because if the problem statement & solution (including motivation) aren’t strong, experiments won't fix it.
+Take at least a week, probably more.
+Read more papers, do preliminary data exploration or very small-scale experiments, or talk to your supervisors if you struggle coming up with a concrete problem or research question.

-I just glanced over the comments.
+Earlier I mentioned comments very briefly.
 In reality it can be one of the harder and more frustrating parts of writing.
 I was certainly surprised by it.
 Supervisors can leave conflicting comments, especially if they are from different disciplines.
-And sometimes you don’t understand at all what the comments ask of you.
+And sometimes you don't understand what is asked of you.

 Here are my strategies for dealing with these situations:

-1. After receiving a round of comments, read through them all but do not address any of them.
-Sleep over it for a night and get back to it the next day.
+1. After receiving a round of comments, read through them all but do not address any of them if you feel upset.
 The feedback can feel very personal because the research was your idea and you worked hard on it.
 I assure you, your supervisors only want to help you make it better.
-Sleep on it for a night if you feel upset.
+Sleep on it, it will be easier the next day.

 2. There are a few ways to deal with conflicting comments.
-In general, it is good to try to take everybody’s feedback into account as well as you can.
+In general, take everybody’s feedback into account as well as you can.
 Don’t disregard one person’s feedback completely because you like another’s better.
 It can negatively impact your grade.
-When it’s about something small/unimportant: choose whichever way you think is best.
+When it’s about something small/unimportant: choose whichever way you think best.
 If it’s an important point or you’re unsure: ask your supervisors to resolve it together.
 Meet with the people involved and let them discuss it (children of divorced parents may be familiar with this strategy :P).

 3. If you don’t understand the comments, meet with the person face to face (or online) and ask them to explain on a high-level what their main feedback is.
 That can often help to clarify individual comments.
 If you’re still unsure, just ask them about it.